uis-prepcourse-2019/sys-admin-101/README.md

 # Linux System Administration 101

 ## Introduction
+This is the course materials for Linux System Administration 101 in UiS.
+The purpose of this course is making student familar working in terminal environment and linux system.

 ## Prerequisite
+- Knowing basic terms in the Linux environment.
+- Knowing basic Linux commands

+## Requirement
+- UiS Linux server

 ## Task
-In this task, the most important rule is working only in the terminal.
+In these tasks, the most important rule is working only in the terminal.

 ### Private Task
 #### Scenario